noir-lang/noir/docs/docs/protocol-specs/l1-smart-contracts/index.md

 When we say inbox, we are generally referring to the L1 contract that handles the L1 to L2 messages.

 The inbox takes messages from L1 contracts and inserts them into a series of message trees.
-We build multiple "trees" instead of a single tree, since we are building one tree for every block and not one large with all the messages.
+We build multiple "trees" instead of a single tree, since we are building one tree per block and not one large tree with all messages for all blocks.

-The reasoning is fairly straight-forward; we need to split it into epochs such that a sequencer can build a proof based on a tree that is not going to update in the middle of the proof building.
-Such updates would allow DOS attacks on the sequencer, which is undesirable.
+We need to split trees into epochs such that a sequencer can build a proof based on a tree that is not going to update in the middle of the proof building.
+Having one tree that updates across blocks would allow DOS attacks on the sequencer, which is undesirable.

-To support this, we can simply introduce a "lag" between when trees are built and when they must be included.
-We can actually do this quite easily.
-Say that whenever a new block is published, we start building a new tree.
-Essentially meaning that at block $n$ we include tree $n$ which was created earlier (during block $n-1$).
+In practice, we introduce a "lag" between when trees are built and when they must be included.
+Whenever a new block is published, we start building a new tree, essentially meaning that at block $n$ we include tree $n$ which was created earlier (during block $n-1$).

-Example visualized below.
-Here we have that tree $n$ is "fixed" when block $n$ needs to be published.
-And that tree $n+1$ is being built upon until block $n$ is being published.
+Below, tree $n$ is "fixed" when block $n$ needs to be published.
+Tree $n+1$ is being built upon until block $n$ is published.

 ![Feeding trees into the blocks](/img/protocol-specs/l1-smart-contracts/tree-order.png)

-When the state transitioner is consuming a tree, it MUST insert the subtree into the "L2 outbox" ([message tree](./../state/index.md)).
+When the state transitioner processes a tree, it MUST insert the subtree into the "L2 outbox" ([message tree](./../state/index.md) included in global state).

 When a message is inserted into the inbox, the inbox **MUST** fill in the `sender`:

 - `L1Actor.actor`: The sender of the message (the caller), `msg.sender`
 - `L1Actor.chainId`: The chainId of the L1 chain sending the message, `block.chainId`

-We MUST populate these values in the inbox, since we cannot rely on the user providing anything meaningful.
+We MUST populate these values in the inbox, since we cannot rely on user input.
 From the `L1ToL2Msg` we compute a hash of the message.
 This hash is what is moved by the state transitioner to the L2 outbox.

-Since message from L1 to L2 can be inserted independently of the L2 block, the message transfer (moving from inbox into outbox) is not synchronous as it is for L2 to L1 messages.
+Since message from L1 to L2 can be inserted independently of the L2 block, the message transfer (moving from L1 inbox into L2 outbox) is not synchronous as it is for L2 to L1 messages.
 This means that the message can be inserted into the inbox, but not yet moved to the outbox.
-The message will then be moved to the outbox when the state transitioner is consuming the message as part of a block.
+The message will be moved to the outbox when the state transitioner processes the message as part of a block.
-Since the sequencers are required to move the entire subtree at once, you can be sure that the message will be moved to the outbox at some point.

-As mentioned earlier, this is done to ensure that the messages are not used to DOS the state transitioner.
+Since sequencers are required to move the entire subtree at once, you can be sure that the message will be moved to the outbox.
+As mentioned earlier, segmenting updates is done to ensure that the messages are not used to DOS the state transitioner.

-Since we will be building the tree on L1, we need to use a gas-friendly hash-function such as SHA256.
+The message tree is built on L1, so we need to use a gas-friendly hash-function such as SHA256.
-However, as we need to allow users to prove inclusion in this tree, we cannot just insert the SHA256 tree into the rollup state, it requires too many constraints to be used by most small users.
+However, we need to allow users to prove inclusion in this tree, so we cannot just insert the SHA256 tree into the rollup state, since it expensive to process in a zk circuit.
-Therefore, we need to "convert" the tree into a tree using a more snark-friendly hash.
+Therefore, we need to "convert" the SHA256 tree into a tree that uses a more snark-friendly hash.
 This part is done in the [tree parity circuits](./../rollup-circuits/tree-parity.md).

-Furthermore, to build the tree on L1, we need to put some storage on L1 such that the insertions don't need to provide a lot of merkle-related data which could be cumbersome to do and prone to race-conditions.
-For example two insertions based on inclusion paths that are created at the same time will invalidate each other.
+Furthermore, to build the tree on L1, we can optimize storage on L1 such that the insertions don't require a lot of merkle tree related data which could be cumbersome and prone to race-conditions (e.g., two insertions based on inclusion paths that are created at the same time will invalidate each other).
-As storage costs an arm and a leg on L1, we need to be careful with how we store this.

-Luckily for us, we can use a "frontier" merkle tree to store the messages.
+The solution is to use a "frontier" merkle tree to store the messages.
-This is a special kind of append-only merkle tree that allows us to store very few elements in storage, but just enough for us to be able to extend it, and compute the root of the tree.
-Consult [Frontier Merkle Tree](#frontier-merkle-tree]) for more information on this.
+This is a special kind of append-only merkle tree that allows us to store very few elements in storage, while still being able to extend it and compute the root of the tree.
+See the [Frontier Merkle Tree](#frontier-merkle-tree]) for more information on this.

-Assuming that we have these trees, we can build an `inbox` utilizing them as follows.
+Assuming that we have these trees, we can build an `Inbox` as follows.
 When a new block is published, we start building a new tree.
 Notice however, that if we have entirely filled the current tree, we can start building a new one immediately, and the blocks can then "catch up".